Program overview

 Graduates of the Computer Networking Technician program can pursue a variety of career paths in Canada, including:

-- Network Support Analyst: Provides technical support and resolves network-related issues for users and businesses.
+• Network Support Analyst: Provides technical support and solutions for network-related issues, assisting users and organizations in resolving connectivity problems.

-- System Support Specialist: Focuses on supporting and maintaining computer systems and networks within an organization.
+• System Support Specialist: Focuses on supporting and maintaining computer systems, ensuring they operate efficiently and effectively.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.